InternLM/lmdeploy/docs/en/inference/vl_pipeline.md

 ### Set sampling parameters

 The default sampling method adopted by pipeline is greedy search.
-To enable random sampling, please set `top_k`, `top_p`, and `temperature` in GenerationConfig​
+To enable random sampling, please set `top_k`, `top_p`, and `temperature` in GenerationConfig

 ```python
 from lmdeploy import pipeline, GenerationConfig, TurbomindEngineConfig